 The school's buildings and grounds are maintained to a sufficient standard such that, so far as is reasonably practicable, the health, safety and welfare of the pupils, visitors and staff using them is ensured.
-The Trust Estates Policy details ho this will b achieved.
+The Trust Estates Policy details how this will be achieved.